 Our Blacksmith Experience day is held at our forge dating from the 1850's, which is located in the London Museum of Water and Steam in Kew.

-The classes will have a maximum of two students.
+The classes will have a maximum of three students.
 The day will start at 10.am with a 9.45 arrival time.
 There will be approximately 30 minutes for lunch, and the day will finish at approx. 4.30.pm.

 The student will be given a hands-on introduction to the traditional craft of blacksmithing - learning basic techniques & creating their own piece of hand-forged ironwork to take away with them at the end of the day.

 There are good road links, the M3/A316 to Richmond, then turn left to Kew and over Kew Bridge, and the Museum is just on the left hand side, or the M4/A4 to Chiswick Roundabout, where it’s right to Kew , and the Museum is on the right hand side.
 Alternatively British Rail to Kew Bridge station, from where the Forge is a five minute walk.